vsrinivas/fuchsia/development/workflows/package_update.md

 improve over time.
 When doing an [OTA] the result of the OTA is persistent across reboots.

-## Triggering an OTA (experimental)
+## Triggering an OTA

+Sometimes there may be many packages changed or the kernel may change or there may be changes in the system package.
+To get kernel changes or changes in the system package an OTA or [pave][paver] is *required*, `fx build-push` isn't capable of updating these things.
+An OTA update will usually be faster than paving.
+When updating a large number of packages an OTA update will be faster than `fx build-push` because of its more optimized implementation.

-Sometimes there may be kernel changes or changes in the system package that you need to pick up.
-There are two options, [paving][paver] or doing an OTA.
-To do an OTA you should make sure your code is up to date, do a full-build, and have the update server running on your host.
-Then run the command `fx ota`.
-If the update server is running with the `-v` flag there should be a flurry of output as the target retrieves all the new files.
+The command `fx ota` asks the target device to perform an update from any of the update sources available to it.
+To OTA update a build made on the dev host to a  target on the same LAN, first build the system you want.
+If `fx serve [-v]` isn't already running, start it so the target can use the development host as an update source.
+The `-v` option will show more information about the files the target is requesting from the host.
+If the  the `-v` flag was used there should be a flurry of output as the target retrieves all the new files.
 Following completion of the OTA the device will reboot.

 ## Just the commands

+  * `fx serve -v` (to run the update server for both build-push and ota)
-  * `fx serve -v` or `fx serve-updates -v` (to not run the bootserver as well)
+    * `fx serve-updates -v` (to run only the update server, not the bootserver)
   * `fx build-push <package_name>` (each time a change is made you want to push)
   * `fx shell "killall sysmgr"` (optional, depending on your component)
   * `fx ota` (to trigger a full system update and reboot)